 Helping Fussy Eaters

-Another mother-moment has been occurring as we eat around a table with not only new food on it, but also seating my mother, my brother, his girlfriend and my sister.
-I’ve found a wonderful way of helping my son’s eating habits expand through Eve Reed at Family Food Works in Sydney (they have a great newsletter too if you feel like subscribing).
-With her years of experience in kids nutrition, she has given me some very simple methods to allow my boy to eat healthily and regularly.
-We are a family of fussy eaters you see, so that advice is golden to me.
-However changing my habits is one thing, changing my whole family’s is another.
+Another mother-moment has been occurring as we eat around a table with not only new food on it, but also seating my mother, my brother, his girlfriend, and my sister.
+We are a family of fussy eaters you see, so I have found the advice of nutritionists golden.
+Changing my habits is one thing, however, changing my whole family’s is another.
 I’ve been managing to ask and explain and continue to assist my boy in adapting to the food here without drama.
 I’ve had to be a little staunch with my family to break some old patterns here and there, but that’s being a parent I suppose.

 It has been a wonderful holiday so far, I’ve been monitoring the number of junky tourist gifts that the boy can buy, I’ve been breaking family patterns in how to raise healthy eaters in a gentle and loving way, and I’m also having a great time.
 As a first trip overseas, as a single mum with her son, it’s been amazing.

 And best of all, I promised my boy I’d bring him here, so with a bit of saving and great support from those around me… here we are.
 The value of a promise fulfilled to a child is unquantifiable.
 His confidence and joy are priceless.

 If you have any questions about travelling in Bali, leave a comment, I reply to each one.